CosmWasm/cosmwasm.github.io/README.md

 ## How can I run it locally?

-You can just clone this repo and run the following commands:
+You can just clone this repository and run the following commands:

 ```shell
 $ npm install